olin-build/twilio-mqtt-gateway/README.md

 ## Configuration

 `MQTT_URL`, `CLOUDMQTT_URL`, `CLOUDAMQP_URL` — if you're not using a local
 RabbitMQ server, set one of these.
-The `CLOUD*` ones allow for automatic configuration with various Heroku add-ons. `MQTT_URL` reads better for local development.

 `RESPONSE_TEXT` — if set, respond to incoming messages with this text.